-- The SENCo will meet with the SENCo of their secondary school to discuss the specific needs of your child and a transition package will be put together for them individually.
+- The Year 6 teacher and/or SENCo will meet with the SENCo of their secondary school to discuss the specific needs of your child and a transition package will be put together for them individually.
 You will be invited to join this meeting to share information and raise any concerns. - Extra visits, in addition to the routine induction arrangements for all pupils, will be arranged if necessary.